-In the previous study, the SMERU Research Institute has successfully generated the nurition maps for six districts utilizing Riskesdas 2013 dataset.
-Field verification has proven that the SAE method is valid and reliable to map the nutrition status on the village level in Indonesia.
+In the previous study, the SMERU Research Institute has successfully generated the nutrition maps for six kabupaten/kota utilizing the 2013 Basic Health Survey (Riskesdas) dataset.
+Field verification has proven that the SAE method is valid and reliable for mapping nutritional status at the village level in Indonesia.

 This study aims to:

 - apply the SAE method using the latest available Riskesdas and Susenas data set (2018) for mapping nutrition status in seven districts;